samuelfneumann/vim-snippets/README.md

 [![Build Status](https://travis-ci.org/honza/vim-snippets.svg)](https://travis-ci.org/honza/vim-snippets)

+This repository is a fork with modified snippets that work better for me and make more sense to me.

 This repository contains snippets files for various programming languages.

 It is community-maintained and many people have contributed snippet files and